 “I never use the words HUMANIST or HUMANITARIAN, as it seems to me that to be human is to be capable of the most heinous crimes in nature.”

 It seems to me that to judge a woman who is desperate enough to flee on foot or send her children alone across a wasteland as a mooch or a drug dealer or even as merely “illegal” is heinously inhumane.
 What has debased American culture to the point where “humane society” refers to how we care for vulnerable animals and not for vulnerable people?

 So, after cooling off, sitting on the floor of an air conditioned store, I Google mapped every body of water within 500 miles.
 I was keenly aware and not just a little ashamed of my privilege; that I had the option and the resources to choose a more northerly, hence, a cooler route.

-In The Fellowship of the Ring, the first book in the series by J.R.R.
+In The Fellowship of the Ring, by J.R.R.
 Tolkien, Gandalf says of the verminous Gollum,

 “Many that live deserve death.
 And some that die deserve life.
 Can you give it to them?
 Then do not be too eager to deal out death in judgement.”